tap349/tap349.github.io/_posts/2017-07-04-react-native-troubleshooting.md

 </TouchableOpacity>
 ```

-## error: http error: Invalid token (401)

-this error is related to `react-native-sentry` package.

-**solution**

-TODO

-even though build fails, this is the last build step so application is
-still built and launched in emulator => ignore this error for now.

 ## `fontWeight={600}` is not applied for TextInput

 error occurs if Gill Sans font is used only - setting font weight